Rotem1994/Rotem1994/README.md

 ## ✨Introduction

-Secret Shared Validator ('SSV') is a unique technology that enables the distributed control and operation of an Ethereum validator.
+SSV is a secure and scalable staking infrastructure powering the future of distributed ETH re/staking.

 SSV uses an MPC threshold scheme with a consensus layer on top ([Istanbul BFT](https://arxiv.org/pdf/2002.03613.pdf)), that governs the network. \